plasmoduck/modwm/README.md

 ### Changelog:

-Please see [github commits](https://github.com/plasmoduck/modwm/commits/master) for a more up-to-date changelog.
+Please see [commits](https://github.com/plasmoduck/modwm/commits/master) for a more up-to-date changelog.

 2021-01-02 - Added Wireless AP name and signal to /statusbars/gruvbox.statusbar this is the default statusbar now.